Parks-Laboratory/knowledgebase/README.md

 1. Commit the new sidebar: `git commit -a -m "Update sidebar"`
 1. Then, just do `git push` to update the wiki

-Once the repo is cloned, updating the sidebar can be done by `./update` in a BASH shell. _update_ is a simple script in the repo consisting of the line:
+Once the repo is cloned, updating the sidebar can be done by `./update.cmd ` in a BASH shell, by `update.cmd` in a Windows shell, or double-clicking it in Windows File Explorer.  _update_ is a simple script in the repo consisting of the line:
 `git pull && python mkSidebar.py && git commit -a -m "Update sidebar" && git push`

 ### Notes